Abdullah-TU/Deep-Learning-Projects/README.md

 - Original (data)   : i m not dating anyone
 - Target (data)     : en seurustele kenenkään kanssa tällä hetkellä
 - Translated (model): en ole varma
+  &nbsp;

+# Project Description: Semantic Segmentation for Self-Driving Cars

+**Objective:** Develop a semantic segmentation model using deep learning techniques to accurately label each pixel in images captured from the CARLA self-driving car simulator.
+The model aims to categorize pixels into classes like cars, roads, and other objects, contributing to better environmental understanding for self-driving car systems.